Smart-Cobotics-Centre/MSI_Centre/README.md

 # Welcome

+The Smart Cobotics Center organization repository on GitHub is a collection of open-source software and hardware projects related to collaborative robots, also known as cobots.
+The organization aims to create a collaborative platform for researchers, students, and industry professionals interested in cobotics, with the goal of advancing the development and deployment of cobots in various fields.
+The repository includes projects such as cobot programming frameworks, sensor integration libraries, and robotic grippers, among others.
+The open-source nature of the repository encourages collaboration and knowledge sharing, fostering a community of experts and enthusiasts in the field of cobotics.

 The Made Smarter Innovation Research Centre for Smart, Collaborative Industrial Robotics, also known as the Smart Cobotics Centre, is a collaboration between six leading UK universities: Loughborough University (lead), University of Bristol, Cranfield University, University of Dundee, University of Strathclyde and University of Warwick, having research experience in manufacturing, engineering, digital technology, robotics, human-factors, verification and safety, law, psychology, systems engineering, metrology and ICT.

 The Centre is built on strong relationships with a wide cross section of 40+ industrial and research partners across core UK industrial sectors including aerospace, automotive, agri-food, green energy, construction and space, both nationally and internationally.